simonagren/simonagren.github.io/content/posts/2018-11-20--part3-azurefunction/index.md

 code .
 ```

 If you look in the package.json you can see that we have added three additional dependencies we need for our project.
-Note that it includes the `@pnp/graph` package since we will be calling the Graph aswell.
+Note that it includes the `@pnp/graph` package since we will be calling the Graph as well.
 These are those we added:

 ```json
 ms-rest-azure